nigelrogasch/nibs-bids/nibs-bids-v6/README_tUS.md

 * transducer_x/y/z: "Coordinates of the ultrasound transducer’s physical reference point — typically its geometric center or coupling interface."
 * normal_x/y/z: "Unit vector normal to the scalp at the entry point, defining the intended beam axis direction."
 * beam_x/y/z: "Unit vector defining the direction of the ultrasound beam propagation from the transducer.
 Used if the beam axis differs from the scalp surface normal vector (normal_x/y/z)."
-* TransducerTransform: "Optional 4×4 affine transformation matrix describing the transducer’s spatial pose (position and orientation) relative to the coordinate system defined in *_coordsystem.json.
+* transducer_transform: "Optional 4×4 affine transformation matrix describing the transducer’s spatial pose (position and orientation) relative to the coordinate system defined in *_coordsystem.json.
 Used in setups with tracked transducers or navigation systems."

 ### 1.3 `*_nibs.json` — Sidecar JSON